-Just for fun, I made a graph of this, and it really shows a downward trend.
+The EGI Conference 2015 follows the downward trend of registered participants.
+The trend is mostly due to:

+A shift of event focus from technical issues towards (future) user engagement acytivities and sessions, which are less 'participant'-intensive

 Registration breakdown

 The conference in Lisbon was attended by 260 participants.
 The breakdown of registrations is as follows: